BryanHE24/AI-Powered-Chatbot/README.md

 - **Session Management**: Create new sessions and delete previous ones.
 - **Responsive**: Works well across devices with an intuitive UI.

-## How It Was Created
+## How It works

-This project was built to allow users to have conversations with a chatbot powered by Google’s Gemini model.
+This App was built to allow users to have conversations with a chatbot powered by Google’s Gemini model.
 The app stores chat histories in a local SQLite database and provides a simple interface built with Streamlit.
 Each session is uniquely identified by a session ID and the first user message serves as the session title.
 Users can view past conversations, start new chats, and delete old sessions from the sidebar.

 ### Project Structure